abrotman/related-domains-by-dns/rdbd-newrrs.md

 ## Changes from -01 to -02

-- Added negative assertions
+- Added negative assertions based on IETF104 feedback
-- Added URL option
+- Added URL option based on IETF104 feedback
 - Made sample generation script
-- Typo fixes
+- Typo fixes etc.

 ## Changes from -00 to -01